andrewcooke/choochoo/docs/impulse.md

 #### Seriously?

 If that seems completely arbitrary, well, yeah.
 But it seems to work.
-People dreamt this up and then went away and tested it, and it does a decent job.
+People dreamt this up and then went away and tested it, and found it does a decent job.

+The cynic in me suspects that part of the reason this works so well is that people are difficult to experiment on reliably.
+I'll discuss this further below when looking at parameter estimation.

+## Survey

 ### History

+I can't access many of the original papers - they're either pre-Internet or behind paywalls - so what follows comes from reading the survey section of other papers.

 ### Other Software